 Tamoxifen can also affect the lining of the uterus or womb (known as the endometrium), which may become thickened.
 If you have any unexpected vaginal bleeding or pain, tell your GP or specialist.
 Occasionally tamoxifen may cause polyps or ovarian cysts or very rarely, cancer of the uterus (womb).

 Tamoxifen can occasionally cause changes to how the liver works.
 These changes are usually very mild and unlikely to cause any symptoms.
 Once you finish your treatment your liver will almost certainly go back to normal.

 - eyesight problems

 - increase in downy facial hair

-If you experience any side effects, talk to your breast care nurse, specialist or GP (local doctor) as there may be treatments that can help.
+Side effects from tamoxifen are usually not severe however, for some people they can cause distress and disruption to everyday life.
+Talk to your breast care nurse, specialist or GP as there may be treatments that can help.

 Men can have similar side effects to those experienced by women, such as hot flushes and headaches.
 A number of small studies have also noted other side effects, such as decreased sex drive, though this recovered after tamoxifen treatment ended.
 Read more about breast cancer in men.